interNFT/use-cases/use-cases-working-draft.md

 This document is intended to support the InterNFT Working Group to identify technical requirements for developing an interface standard for Interchain NFTs and an Interchain Metadata Standard for NFT referent resources.
 Recommendations in these standards should be sense-checked against these use-cases and requirements.

-This is a living document which will remain in a “working-draft” state, to encourage further contributions, improvements and addition on new use cases, examples and user stories.
+This is a living document which will remain in a “working-draft” state, to encourage further contributions, improvements and addition of new use cases, examples and user stories.

 ## Status of this Working Draft Document